melaniefollett/Web-Design-Challenge/README.md

 - The grid is responsive to screen-size.

 A "Data" page:
--Displays a responsive table (using bootstrap) containing the data used in the visualizations.
+- Displays a responsive table (using bootstrap) containing the data used in the visualizations.

 # Tools/Technologies Used